virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

   - **0 ER visits**
   - **0 inpatient days**

-So the final label was not just low spending.
-It was low spending **plus no acute high-cost events**.

-In the processed dataset:

-- `LOW_RISK` prevalence was **29.49%**
-- `LOW_SPEND` prevalence was **30.00%**
-- `CATA_10K` prevalence was **19.36%**
-- `CATA_20K` prevalence was **10.46%**

 ### Why This
-This definition matters because a person can look low cost in one year simply by chance, but still be clinically unstable.

 I wanted the label to represent a more **stable low-risk profile**, not just a temporarily cheap case.

-That is important in an insurance setting because the end goal is not only prediction accuracy.
-The end goal is a segment that is stable enough to support pricing, retention, or outreach decisions.
+end goal is not only prediction accuracy.segment that is stable enough to support pricing, retention, or outreach decisions.

 ### Why Not
 I did **not** define low risk using only low annual spend, because that would be too loose.